Compact Cassette tape types and formulations: Magnetic properties

 A useful figure of merit of tape technology is the squareness ratio of the hysteresis curve.
 It is an indicator of tape uniformity and its linearity in analogue recording.
-Increase of the ratio defers the onset of compression and distortion, and allows fuller utilization of the tape's dynamic range within the limits of remanence.
-Squareness ratio of basic ferric tapes rarely exceeds 0.75; squareness ratio of the best tapes exceeds 0.9.
+An increase in the squareness ratio defers the onset of compression and distortion, and allows fuller utilization of the tape's dynamic range within the limits of remanence.
+The squareness ratio of basic ferric tapes rarely exceeds 0.75, and the squareness ratio of the best tapes exceeds 0.9.

-Electroacoustic properties
+Electromagnetic properties

 Manufacturers of bulk tape provided extremely detailed technical descriptions of their product, with numerous charts and dozens of numeric parameters.
-From the end user viewpoint, the most important electroacoustic properties of the tape are:
+From the end user viewpoint, the most important electromagnetic properties of the tape are: